For adult children with aging parents

 Common questions

 Your parent knows they've been matched with a Heritage Curator — a professional who's genuinely interested in their life story.
 From their perspective, it's a meaningful project: someone is helping them record their memories, their values, the stories they've always wanted to pass down.
-They don't know you receive a monthly report.
-What they feel is that someone finally asked the right questions.
-That's not surveillance — that's a gift.
+We carefully protect your parent's personal space, turning what could feel like routine check-ins into genuine, supportive conversation.
+The monthly report you receive is based on what your curator observes naturally — not on interrogation.
+Your parent feels heard.
+You feel informed.
+That's not surveillance — that's a family looking out for each other, with help.
+Some families choose to tell their parent about the monthly summaries.
+Others prefer not to.
+We support whichever arrangement feels healthiest for your family.

 Takes about 45 seconds.
 Click "Get started" → fill in a short form about your parent (their name, age) → complete payment → your parent receives their first letter within the same week.
 You'll get a welcome email with what to expect, and your first monthly report arrives 4 weeks later.